alex4ip/webmagic/user-manual-en.md

 #### Spider classes (core dispatch)

-** Spider ** reptile entry classes, interfaces, call Spider uses a chain of API design, other features all through the interface injection Spider realized, the following is to start a more complex example of Spider.
+** Spider ** crawler entry classes, interfaces, call Spider uses a chain of API design, other features all through the interface injection Spider realized, the following is to start a more complex example of Spider.

 ```java
     Spider.create(sinaBlogProcessor)